Lab1 - Introduction to FastAPI & Development Setup

 - Create a Python file where you will define your FastAPI application (e.g.,

-). - Set up a virtual environment and install FastAPI and Uvicorn if you haven’t already.
+main.py). - Set up a virtual environment and install FastAPI and Uvicorn if you haven’t already.
 This is essential for running your application.

 - Define Data Models: